 Different areas attract different energy:

 You'll find them in Pacific Beach, Mission Beach, La Jolla, and along the boardwalks.
-They surf, run, rollerblade, play volleyball, walk their dogs, or just hang out at beach bars for sunset drinks.
+They surf, run, rollerblade, play volleyball, walk dogs, or just hang out at beach bars for sunset drinks.

 They hang out in taprooms, coffee shops, brunch spots, and small venues.
 If you enjoy a slightly artsy, alternative vibe, these neighborhoods answer a big part of where to meet women in San Diego for you.